Worst day of my life, says Brazil coach Scolari

 "You have those four, five, six minutes of trouble and Germany made use of those minutes.
 That has nothing to do with Neymar."

-Brazil will face either the Netherlands or Argentina in a third-place playoff match in Brasilia on Saturday - a meagre consolation prize for the hosts and pre-tournament favorites.
+Brazil will face either the Netherlands or Argentina in a third-place playoff match in Brasilia on Saturday - a meagre consolation prize for the hosts and pre-tournament favourites.

 "Life doesn't end with this defeat," Scolari said.